Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Deploy in multiple Availability Zones.

-Question 52

-A new web application is getting much more traffic than expected.
-You decide to add another EC2 instance to share the load. _Which AWS concept best describes the act of changing the number of instances using the same instance size?_
+_Q52: A new web application is getting much more traffic than expected.
+You decide to add another EC2 instance to share the load.
+Which AWS concept best describes the act of changing the number of instances using the same instance size?_

 **Horizontal scaling**

-Question 53
+> Horizontal scaling is the act of changing the number of nodes in a computing system without changing the size of any individual node.
+So, with horizontal scaling, we would add instances

-Which of the following database migrations are classified as heterogeneous?
+_Q53: Which of the following database migrations are classified as **heterogeneous**?_
 (Choose 2)

-- Microsoft SQL Server to Amazon Aurora PostgreSQL
+- **Microsoft SQL Server to Amazon Aurora PostgreSQL**
-- Oracle to Amazon Aurora PostgreSQL
+- **Oracle to Amazon Aurora PostgreSQL**

-Question 54

-_Your company is migrating to the AWS Cloud.
+_Q54: Your company is migrating to the AWS Cloud.
 For servers, your company has existing per-core licenses they would like to continue to use.
 Which EC2 purchasing option allows this?
 (Subject to your license terms)._

 **Dedicated Host**

-Question 55
+> Dedicated Hosts allow you to use your existing per-socket, per-core, or per-VM software licenses, subject to your license terms.

-_You are trying out AWS on a trial basis and need to deploy a web application without having to configure servers.
+_Q55: You are trying out AWS on a trial basis and need to deploy a web application without having to configure servers.
 Which AWS service can you use?_

 - **Elastic Beanstalk**

-Question 56
+> Elastic Beanstalk allows you to deploy your web applications and web services to AWS

-_Which of the following data archival services is extremely inexpensive but can have a multi-hour data-retrieval window?_
+_Q56: Which of the following data archival services is extremely inexpensive but can have a multi-hour data-retrieval window?_

 **Glacier**
+> Glacier offers extremely inexpensive data archival, but requires a 3- to 5-hour data-retrieval window for standard retrievals - though this time can be reduced for a price

 Question 57